-A Sit Stay or a Down Stay exercise is required in Novice and Masters.
-Effective June 1, 2024.
+A. A Stay exercise is required in Novice and Masters.
 They are allowed in Advanced and Excellent.
 The following distance requirements for the stays are below.

 Novice Advanced Excellent Masters End of a 6-foot leash 10 feet 15 feet 20 feet